Baked Eggs in a Muffin Tin **VIDEO**

 How cool is that?

-These store well in the refrigerator in an airtight container.
+These store well in the refrigerator in an airtight container for about 4 days.

 My plan is to make this on Sunday and then my family can grab them for an easy breakfast or snack.
 This is a great addition to my Healthy Breakfast Snacks list.